l7mp/stunner/examples/benchmark/README.md

 ### Performance measuring with Kubernetes

 The below command will open:
-* one or more `turncat` clients at `127.0.0.1:90XY` (90XY are ports used for measurement purposes starting from 9000) to open a connection through STUNner to the iperf server
+* one or more `turncat` clients at `127.0.0.1:90XY` (90XY are ports used for measurement purposes starting from 9000) to open a connection through STUNner to the iperf server.
+Traffic will be forwared to the STUNner public address obtained from STUNner configuration
 * an `iperf` client sending its traffic to the turn

 `STUNner` and `iperf` are running inside the Kubernetes Cluster.